Table of Contents

 Hero Item Build

 Superman does well against tanks.
-Since Superman’s kit relies on him marching towards the enemies, his empowered abilities are effective at knocking back opposing tanks and making space for his team to rally behind him.
-In a one on one fight, Superman can put a dent in enemy tanks.
+Since Superman’s kit relies on him charging towards the enemies, his empowered abilities are effective at knocking back opposing tanks and making space for his team to rally behind him.
+In a one on one fight, Superman’s damage can put a large dent in enemy tanks.
 That said, it’s better to focus on setting up fights with your teammates.

-Similar to with tanks, Superman does okay against warriors who are more offensively minded like Zanis, Kil’Groth or Lu Bu.
+Similar to with tanks, Superman does okay against warriors who are more offensively minded.
 He is able to do decent burst damage with his empowered Kryptonian Strength and Speeding Bullet.
-He does have a bit of trouble dealing with defensive warriors like Lumburr and Arthur, however.
+He does have a bit of trouble dealing with defensive warriors, however.
 These heroes are able to take Superman’s initial burst and strike back just as hard with their own abilities.

 Superman’s success rate against assassins depends on if he can tag them with his empowered abilities.
-For instance, when he hits them with an empowered Kryptonian Strength or Speeding Bullet, he is able to put the opposing assassins out of commission.
-Conversely, if the assassins manage to evade Superman’s initial burst, they stand a chance of punishing him with their single target abilities.
+For instance, when he hits them with an empowered Kryptonian Strength or Speeding Bullet, he will put the opposing assassins out of commission.
+Conversely, if the assassins manage to evade Superman’s initial burst, they stand a chance of punishing him with their burst combo.

 Superman fares well against mages, thanks to Man of Steel.
-As soon as an enemy mage catches Superman with a control ability, he can use Man of Steel to get rid of any debuff and make a beeline for the opposing mage to deal some burst damage of his own.
+As soon as an enemy mage catches Superman with a control ability, he can use Man of Steel to get rid of any debuffs and make a beeline to the offender to deal some burst damage of his own.

 Superman does okay against marksmen.
-However, a fed marksman can kite and deal damage to Superman before he can set up his powerful initiate.
+That said, a fed marksman can kite him and deal a lot of damage before the Man of Steel can set up his powerful initiate.
 It is best to beat the opposing marksmen to the punch by hindering their laning phase.
 This can be done by coordinating with your teammates to gank their lanes early and often.

 Superman does run into a bit of trouble when dealing with support heroes that have more than one control ability.
-He struggles against slows and stuns that are cast after he uses Man of Steel, as he will no longer be able to get close or trigger his Flight.
+He struggles against slows and stuns that are cast after he uses Man of Steel as he will no longer be able to get close to targets or trigger his Flight.